Chapter 7: The Reckoning: Critical response

-"The Reckoning" received critical acclaim.
+"Chapter 7: The Reckoning" received critical acclaim.
 On Rotten Tomatoes, the episode holds an approval rating of 100% with an average rating of 8.4/10, based on 29 reviews.
 The website's critics consensus reads, "The Mandalorian's disparate plot threads coalesce in thrilling fashion during "The Reckoning", with familiar faces making a welcome return and the emotional stakes going into hyperdrive."

 In a positive review, Tyler Hersko, of IndieWire, felt the episode was "a superb slice of westernized sci-fi and a much-needed breath of fresh air that will leave viewers rabid to discover what happens next week in the season finale."
 Alan Sepinwall of Rolling Stone felt that "the episode is as thrilling and entertaining as it is because the season unfolded so simply and carefully."
+While reviewing for CNET, Sean Keane praised Chow's direction and the return of the characters from previous episodes, calling the episode a "pretty darn epic.
+Erik Kain from Forbes, considered that the episode ended in a tragedy though not before bringing an action-packed sequence that brings the characters that appeared in previous episodes of the series.
+Kain also praised that the episode return to its main storyline, after its departure from the three previous episodes.
+Matt Webb Mitovich gave a positive review from the episode for TVLine, considering that the episode is the best episode yet of the season that offers an "action-packed lead-up to its season finale, with returning faces" and a worthy cliffhanger that serves as a set-up to the season's finale.